LoanpyDataHub/koeblergothic/docs/mkcldf.rst

        adidx += 1

-Here we are predicting loanword adaptation with loanpy, based on heuristics and data extracted from the etymological dictionary `"West Old Turkic"
+Here we are predicting loanword adaptation with loanpy, based on heuristics and data extracted from the etymological dictionary "West Old Turkic" in the repository `ronataswestoldturkic
 <https://ronataswestoldturkic.readthedocs.io/en/latest/?badge=latest>`_.
 We
-are making HOWMANY predictions per word, this number was set to 100 earlier.
+are making 100 predictions per word, this number was set to 100 earlier.
 We write the references to
 ``cldf/adapt.csv`` and add a primary key and a foreign key to reference rows in ``cldf/forms.csv``.